vinod-polinati/vinod-polinati/README.md

 A Passionate Machine Learning Engineer . <br>
 <ht>

-- 🤖 Exploring the field of Machine Learning.
+- 🤖 Exploring the field of AI.
 - 💻 Currently learning Computer Vision
 - 💬 Ask me about Python and Machine Learning.